 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

 User Review( vote)

-The FAA, which stands for the Federal Aviation Administration legalized the commercial use of drones in 2012 in the USA and 2013 drones was commercialized in canada.
+The FAA, which stands for the Federal Aviation Administration legalized the commercial use of drones in 2012 in the USA and 2013 drones were commercialized in Canada.
 Ever since many brands and individuals have utilized this intriguing technology for many reasons.
-Some of which includes; remotes sensing, aerial surveillance, motion, film making, agriculture and oil & gas exploration.
+Some of which includes; remotes sensing, aerial surveillance, motion, film making, agriculture, and oil & gas exploration.

 With a high level of demand, many have chosen to start up their very own drone business.
 Like every other business, networking and promotion is the key to increasing your clientele base.
 However, when it comes to owning a drone business, there are a few different steps required to excel.

 The following are essential tips for starting a commercial drone business.

 In every country, state or province, there are specific government procedures required for you to undergo before flying a drone commercially.
 In the United States of America and Canada, the process is pretty straightforward and well documented.
 To get yourself registered as a commercial drone operator in these countries, you will need to pass through the following steps;

 - Obtain an FAA 107 Certification for you and your pilots (USA)